What is copper?

 Copper, like virtually all metals, can be recycled over and over again without losing the properties that make it valuable and useful.
 The only other material that can claim infinite recyclability is glass.
 Other materials, such as plastic, paper, and cardboard, eventually degrade and become useless.

-Cohen accepts all types of copper for recycling.
+Cohen accepts all copper items for copper recycling.

 Call your local Cohen Recycling Center for current pricing.